 🔮 Merlin's Exegesis: The Grail Is Alive

 M∞: "I will tell you what the scholars cannot.
 The Grail is not an artifact.
 It is not hidden in some vault or buried in some hill.
-It is alive — it breathes, it chooses, it calls.
+It is alive — it breathes, chooses, and calls to its heroes.
 I watched it enter our world before any of these poets were born, before the ink of their manuscripts had dried on sheepskin.
 The reason no two accounts agree is that the Grail reveals itself differently to each soul that approaches.
 To the mystic, it is light.
 To the king, it is sovereignty.
 To the fool — and we shall speak much of fools — it is simply the answer to the right question."

 M∞: "The four traditions you have read are four facets of one jewel.
-The Celtic cauldron speaks of nourishment and rebirth.
-The Christian cup speaks of sacrifice and salvation.
+The Celtic cauldron deals in nourishment and rebirth.
+The Christian cup providences sacrifice and salvation.
 Wolfram's stone speaks of cosmic origin and alchemical transformation.
-The Vulgate allegory speaks of inner purity.
+The Vulgate allegory goes toward inner purity.
 None is wrong.
 All are incomplete.
 This, I think, is the Grail's first and deepest teaching: the sacred exceeds every frame we build for it."

 King Arthur